bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Lenses.md

 This will generate a helper class holding `Lens` instances that can be applied at will.
 To enable the method chain for nested lensing it also contains a `ROOT` instance.

 The library is a work-in-progress.
 Feel free to try it out - I hope the examples (implemented as unit tests) serve both as documentation and a quick way to experiment.
 It is published on [Maven Central](https://mvnrepository.com/artifact/nl.bvkatwijk/java-lens) .
+Currently it is still necessary to also use Lombok's `@With` annotation, this requirement may be dropped in a future release.

 ### Inspiration
 The implementation of this library was driven by inspiration from `Monocle`, a more powerful library for  `Scala` authored by [Julien Truffaut](https://github.com/julien-truffaut).
 Monocle mentions [Haskell Lens](https://github.com/ekmett/lens)  (authored by [Edward Kmett](https://github.com/ekmett) as its own main inspiration.
 I would like to express gratitude and admiration for their work.